Mouth Breathing & Your Oral Health

 - Cold symptoms

 Mouth breathing can alter your child’s face shape and jaw position.
 This is most often seen in children because of their continued and generally rapid growth.
-Facial growth due to mouth breathing often leads to long, narrow faces with regressed cheekbones, lower jaw, and chin.
+Facial growth often leads to long, narrow faces with regressed cheekbones, lower jaw, and chin.
 Because of this, teeth may become crooked, while smiles may appear gummier.

-Even posture can be affected due to the facial and skeletal issues connected to mouth breathing.
+Even posture can be affected due to the facial and skeletal issues connected to breathing issues.
 In order to breathe more easily, the airway must be open.
 Hunched shoulders and a forward-leaning head help to open the airways while negatively influencing posture.

 Mouth Breathing & Speech Impediments